 - Book any domestic flights

-- Consider booking accommodation
+- Consider booking accommodation and any tour packages

 3 – 6 months in advance: